Ptkyr/Ptkyr.github.io/notes/_posts/2024-10-05-dividing-by-multiplying.md

 ; ... about ten instructions, for some reason movk x23, #61167                 ; 0xeeef
 ```
 ARM's `movk` instruction means to move in a 16-bit immediate while keeping the rest of the bits unchanged.
 One can optionally shift the immediate before moving, but that didn't happen here.
-In fact, because ARM instructions must fit in 32-bit words, it typically needs to use several `movk` instructions to load a 64-bit immediate, like so:
+In fact, because ARM instructions must fit in 32-bit words, it typically takes several `movk` instructions to load a 64-bit immediate, like so:
 ```nasm
 mov     x22, #14673
 movk    x22, #34235, lsl #16